wonpoint4/Plotter/README.md

 * BLleg - bottom-left legend
 * BMleg - bottom-middle legend
 * BRleg - bottom-right legend
+* rebin:INT - Rebinning by merging INT bins.
+* rebin:{bin0,bin1,...,binN} - Rebinning with new bin boundary.
+* replace:STRING->STRING[:tag] - Modify the histogram name.
+You can specify sample tag.
+You can also use regular expression.
+* suffix:STRING[:tag] - Add suffix to histogram name.
+Same with replace:$->STRING[:tag].
+* sysname:STRING - Draw with systematic uncertainties defined by AddSystematic.
 * type:INT
     * 0:UNDEF
     * 1:Compare - Draw multiple histograms in entries